 Make The World You Want

-- Rather than during the Big Game, our marquee campaign video launched on the YouTube masthead.
-This returned five times the views of a Super Bowl spot, at fraction of the cost.
-But perhaps more importantly, it invited a massive stream of two-way conversation on YouTube and retargeting opportunities.
+- Took over the YouTube masthead, returning five times the views of a Super Bowl spot, at fraction of the cost, inviting a massive stream of two-way conversation on YouTube and retargeting opportunities.

 - The marquee video was shot and published in multi-formats, designed to optimize for the individual platforms.